varunkumardev/amitmerchant1990.github.io/_posts/2020-05-07-how-to-pull-local-package-laravel-project.md

 categories: [Laravel]
 ---

-Lately, if you've been working something and you want to extract it as a Laravel package, you'd like to first test it locally.
+Lately, if you've been working on some functionality and you want to extract it as a Laravel package, you'd like to first test it locally.
 And if everything is well and good, you'd then publish it to the packagist.org.

-I'm going to explain how you can pull in a package in the Laravel project and test it locally in this article.
+I'm going to explain how you can pull in a local package in the Laravel project and test it locally in this article.

 So, for instance, let's say I've this package called `amitmerchant/laravel-greeter` which consists of the following `composer.json`.